Tinkoff/data-detective/tools/doc-site/docs/data-detective-airflow/concepts.md

 `dag-factory` - automatic creation of DAGs from YAML files.
 Two types of factory are available: when the DAG structure is set completely in YAML and when only the basic properties of the DAG are set in YAML, and operators are set separately by Python code.
-The code that is responsible for the operation of the factory is `mg_airflow.generator`.
+The code that is responsible for the operation of the factory is `data_detective_airflow.generator`.